octokit/octokit.net/README.md

 ## Problems?

-Octokit is 100% certified to be bug free.
-If you find an issue with our certification, please visit the [issue tracker](https://github.com/octokit/octokit.net/issues) and report the issue.
+If you find an issue with our library, please visit the [issue tracker](https://github.com/octokit/octokit.net/issues) and report the issue.

 Please be kind and search to see if the issue is already logged before creating